microsoft/playwright/docs/languages.md

 ## Python

-Playwright in Python is available in preview.
+Playwright for Python is available in preview.

 ```
 pip install playwright